garrandall/popular-music-data/tracks/fire-baby-i-m-on-fire-andy-kim.md

 Youve given me a feelin
 Like no other woman could

-Baby, babe, I want you, oh, my babe, ooh;
+Baby, babe, I want you, oh, my babe, oh
 Take me now, Got to have your love right now

 Fire, baby, Im on fire